Author // Erica Clay Friday, 28 April 2017

 As School Library Month comes to an end, it’s natural for library staff to ask: how can we increase awareness and keep the momentum going?
-This month INFOhio staff have had several meaningful interactions with library staff, INFOhio Providers, and administrators that have given us a few ideas on how school library staff can continue to demonstrate the value of their school library all year long.
+INFOhio staff have had several meaningful interactions with library staff, INFOhio Providers, and administrators that have given us a few ideas on how school library staff can continue to demonstrate the value of their school library all year long.
 Whether your job title is Teacher Librarian, Library Paraprofessional, Library Aide, School Library Media Specialist, or Library Support Staff, make it your goal to demonstrate your school library’s value and finish the school year strong.

 Ask, “What can I do to support my district?”

 A school library staff person’s work is never done and it’s constantly evolving.
 To demonstrate the value of the school library, you need to have a growth mindset and be willing to embrace change.
 Know your district priorities and initiatives and explore ways you can support them.
 At a recent INFOhio user meeting, one library aide shared her strategies for supporting her district’s new 1:1 initiative.
 All the school’s Chromebooks are now cataloged and circulated through the library’s integrated library system (ILS).
 This hasn’t been without its challenges, but the aide’s willingness to embrace this responsibility to support the district and to experiment with different approaches to tracking school assets makes the school library indispensable.

 What are some ways you can use your library’s ILS to support your district?
 Does your school have a problem getting textbooks back at the end of the year?
 Are calculators impossible to track and costing the district money?
 Do you have instrumental music teachers that are spending too much time tracking district-owned instruments and music?
 Your administrators, colleagues, and school treasurer would probably thank you if you offered to help track school assets with your ILS.